solidjs/solid-docs-legacy/langs/en/api.md

 Gets the reactive scope that owns the currently running code, e.g., for passing into a later call to `runWithOwner` outside of the current scope.

-Internally, computations (effects, memos, components, etc.) create owners which are children of their owner, all the way up to the root owner created by `createRoot` or `render`.
-In particular, this ownership tree lets Solid clean up a disposed computation (e.g., an unmounted component) by traversing its subtree and calling `onCleanup`.
+Internally, computations (effects, memos, etc.) create owners which are children of their owner, all the way up to the root owner created by `createRoot` or `render`.
+In particular, this ownership tree lets Solid automatically clean up a disposed computation by traversing its subtree and calling all [`onCleanup`](#oncleanup) callbacks.
+For example, when a `createEffect`'s dependencies change, the effect calls all descendant `onCleanup` callbacks before running the effect function again.
 Calling `getOwner` returns the current owner node that is responsible for disposal of the current execution block.

+Components are not computations, so do not create an owner node, but they are typically rendered from a `createEffect` which does, so the result is similar: when a component gets unmounted, all descendant `onCleanup` callbacks get called.
+Calling `getOwner` from a component scope returns the owner that is responsible for rendering and unmounting that component.

-Note that the owning reactive scope isn't necessarily a *tracking* reactive scope.
-For example, `untrack` creates a nontracking reactive scope, as do components created via JSX (`<Component ...>`).
+Note that the owning reactive scope isn't necessarily *tracking*.
+For example, [`untrack`](#untrack) turns off tracking for the duration of a function (without creating a new reactive scope), as do components created via JSX (`<Component ...>`).

 ## `runWithOwner`